lunarjournal/research/README.md

 The goal of my final year research project was to design a self-encrypting `USB` based hardware password manager.

-Single sign on (`SSO`) capability was also another requirement for the project. `SSO` capability allows an end user to log into any of their online accounts through a single, unified interface.

 Credentials were required to be securely stored in an encrypted form and then subsequently decrypted during an `SSO` login session.

 The approach to this problem involved utilizing two `ATMega328P` `MCU's`.
 The first `MCU`, termed the auxiliary `MCU` implemented a `RSA-1024` `crypto` module as well as a custom `EEPROM` based filesystem to store encrypted credentials using the [`minicore`](https://github.com/MCUdude/MiniCore) software stack and bootloader.